Lymphedema: What Are Your Surgical Options?

 - Permanent swelling that does not go away when you elevate the affected area.

 - Pressing on the area no longer leaves a dent.

 - Scarring and thickening of the skin can be seen.

 - Elephantiasis (large deformed limb) is evident.

 - Skin thickens

 - Wart-like growths and extensive scarring on your skin.

-Medical Options: What You Can Do at Home to Manage Lymphedema
+Medical Options: How to Manage Lymphedema at Home

 There are several medical options to help treat lymphedema, especially during stage 1 and stage 2.
-Aliu suggests compression, elevation, infection prevention, physical therapy and massage to help alleviate swelling and other symptoms.
+Compression, elevation, infection prevention, physical therapy and massage can help alleviate swelling and other symptoms.
 Make a plan with your doctor that uses some or all of these treatments.

 If your lymphedema progresses despite using medical treatments, you may be a candidate for surgery.
 There are several options that your doctor will discuss with you: